rgerum/unofficial-duolingo-stories/README.md

 translate and review stories.

 ## How to run locally
-Install lerna to manage the multiple packages in the repo:
+This repository contains multiple packages that are managed with [Lerna](https://lerna.js.org/).

+To run it, you need to have Lerna installed:
 ```
 npm install --global lerna
 ```
-Use lerna to install the dependencies
+Lerna can then install the dependencies of all packages:
 ```
 lerna bootstrap
 ```
-Use lerna to start all packages simultaneously
+And it can then run all packages simultaneously
 ```
 lerna run --parallel --stream start
 ```